SingLet: A Phonetically Optimized Reinvention of Letter-Name Solmization

 Monogesture articulation rather than multi-word accidental naming

-Stable onset logic that preserves note-letter recognition
+Stable starting sounds that preserve note-letter recognition

 Potential use in fixed-pitch pedagogy and absolute-pitch-oriented curriculum design